coyotespike/voyager-dev/README.md

 After that, you can simply type `voyager_dev` anywhere on the command line.

-# Contributions and Issues
+## Contributions and Issues

 PRs are very welcome!
 See the development roadmap below for ideas.
 You can open an issue here, but be sure to include helpful environmental information.
 I am unlikely to be of assistance for Windows issues, beyond advising you to move to OSX/*nix.

-# Development Roadmap
+## Development Roadmap

 - [x] Fix the terminal tool bug
 - [x] Get agent to ask for task.
 Maybe use prefix
 - [x] Install as command-line tool
 - [x] Install to PyPi (using the agent itself!)
-- [x] Add CI/CD to publish to PyPi automatically
+- [x] Add CI/CD to publish to PyPi automatically when setup.py is changed
 - [ ] On initialization, ask which files to embed
 - [ ] Add project structure and current location to every request
-- Agent does not always get input
-- Add persistent chat history per directory.
+- [ ] Add persistent chat history per directory.
-- Only send up to maximum tokens.
+- [ ] Only send up to maximum tokens.
 Use embeddings (or split with most recent).
 It crashes if terminal output is too long.
-- Add logging capabilities so we can see running terminal commands in a separate terminal with tail -f /path/to/logfile -- Also useful for sub-agents
+- [ ] Add logging capabilities so we can see running terminal commands in a separate terminal with tail -f /path/to/logfile -- Also useful for sub-agents
-- Allow it to interrupt execution for subprocesses that ask for user input it does not have.
+- [ ] Allow it to interrupt execution for subprocesses that ask for user input it does not have.
-- [Voyager](https://github.com/MineDojo/Voyager/tree/main/voyager) approach, build up skills list
+- [ ] [Voyager](https://github.com/MineDojo/Voyager/tree/main/voyager) approach, build up skills list
-- Add a separate memory store for [Reflexion](https://github.com/noahshinn024/reflexion)
+- [ ] Add a separate memory store for [Reflexion](https://github.com/noahshinn024/reflexion)
-- Maybe switch to Chroma for embeddings
+- [ ] Maybe switch to Chroma for embeddings
-- Maybe use qlora to implement Toolformer.
+- [ ] Maybe use qlora to implement Toolformer.
 Can reflexion/Voyager provide training data?
-- Enable local LLM, a la GPT4All
+- [ ] Enable local LLM, a la GPT4All
+- Agent does not always get input?

-# Safety
+## Safety

 Currently the shell/terminal command is the most unsafe tool given to this agent.
 While the prompt includes instructions to limit the damage, this is not an adequate substitute for actual safeguards.